FCAK-Liberia

-FCAK-Liberia is a football (soccer) club from Liberia.
-FCAK-Liberia was founded in 2008 after they participated in 2007 season as Mark Professionals.
+FCAK-Liberia was a football (soccer) club from Liberia.
+FCAK-Liberia that was founded in 2008 after they participated in the 2007 season as Mark Professionals.
 There also is a FCAK-South Africa who plays in the second division of the league.
 This team is privately owned by a South African Businessman.
+The club's prior name was FCAK-Liberia but transformed into Monrovia FC.